MMhaidra/Designing-Market-Shock-Scenarios-Abdymomunov-et-al.-2024-/README.md

-# Financial Scenario Simulation Framework
+# Designing Market Shock Scenarios Framework

 This notebook re-implements (with simplifications) the framework from Abdymomunov et al. (2024) using simulated data.